tsteuwer/ember-tracker/README.md

 That's it!
 The addon will take care of using the dev, qa or production environments for you.
 For reference, it determines which environment to use in Tealium based on the following conditions:

 You're now ready to add the TealiumRoute mixin to your Router to start updating Tealium on new routes.
-[Learn how here](https://tsteuwer.github.io/ember-tracker/#/tealium)!
+[Learn how](https://tsteuwer.github.io/ember-tracker/#/tealium)!

 Ember Environment | Tealium Environment
 ----------------- | -------------------